Open-sci-ref-0.01: open and reproducible reference baselines for language model and dataset comparison: Results

 \subsection{Scaling trends based comparison}

 \cref{fig:scaling_compute} shows scaling behavior of our \texttt{open-sci-ref} reference baseline models when varying the training compute budget (increasing both model and token scale) for different datasets.
 By performing measurements across selected reference scales, a consistent dataset ranking can be established by looking at scaling trends across a broad span while aligning evaluated models on a common compute axis.
 The scaling trends can hint at promising strong datasets even given a low training budget setting and without deriving full scaling laws.
-Interestingly, our reference baseline 1.7B model trained on Nemotron-cc HQ for 1T token matches SmolLM2-1.7B (both 0.66 average score), achieving competitive results despite being trained with a simple single stage procedure on far fewer tokens (1T vs 11T), thus using roughly $11\times$ less compute (see also Tab. \ref{tab:cosine_hyperparams}).
+Tab. \ref{tab:ref_overview_scales} reports the per-task and average performance numbers, providing a comparison of our 1.7B reference baselines with other models of similar sizes and with similar or different token budgets.
+Interestingly, our reference baseline 1.7B model trained on Nemotron-cc HQ for 1T token matches SmolLM2-1.7B (both 0.66 average score), achieving competitive results despite being trained with a simple single stage procedure on far fewer tokens (1T vs 11T), thus using roughly $11\times$ less compute.

-In addition to english dominant pre-trained baseline models, we take for comparison multi-lingually pretrained EuroLLM~\cite{martins2024eurollm, martins2025eurollm} as it represents so far the strongest multi-lingual model coming from EU based efforts (significantly outpeforming similar motivated EU based models like Salamandra, Teuken or Occiglot).
-Well suited for comparison to our reference baselines, EuroLLM-1.7B used FineWeb-Edu as core part of its pre-training dataset, having at least 50\% english data while adding multiple languages to reach total of 4T tokens, making it an interesting case for comparison.